fullstack-development/developers-roadmap/frontend/middle-3/fp.md

   * How can dependency break help us to avoid mutable interface with a state?
   * What is curried object?
 How can it help to deal with a problem of state?
   * What are idempotency and commutativity?
 Why are they useful?
+  * What are structural sharing data structures?
-  * How does Immutable.js work internally?
+  * Does Immutable.js use structural sharing internally?
   * Why does mutability tightly couple data with computations?
   * What is the tradeoff between scalability and performance?
   * Why do stateful applications scale worse than stateless?